MusicGenerator/mumble-ruby-pluginbot-docs/explain_the_config.rst

 * Type: string
 * Default: "downloadedfrombc/"

 The subdirectory the bot copies downloaded audio files into.
-The full path is built from ``plugin:mpd:musicfolder``+``plugin:bandcamp:folder:download``.
+The full path is built from ``plugin:mpd:musicfolder+plugin:bandcamp:folder:download``.

 plugin:bandcamp:folder:temp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^